Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms using low-rank structures

 There are many ways to compute the permanent of a matrix, such as Ryser's formula~\cite{ryser1963combinatorial}.
 One of the methods that is relevant to our work is the polynomial method~\cite{ryser1963combinatorial}.
 To be more specific, we define a polynomial of indeterminates $x_1,\dots,x_N$ as

 One may then notice that the coefficient of $x_1\cdots x_N$ corresponds to the permanent of the matrix $A$.

-To illustrate how we leverage the low-rank structure of a relevant matrix, let us review Gurvits's second algorithm~\cite{ivanov2020complexity, aaronson2011computational}.
+To illustrate how we leverage the low-rank structure of a relevant matrix, let us review Gurvits' second algorithm~\cite{ivanov2020complexity, aaronson2011computational}.
 Let $A=W+I$, where $W$ is a rank-$L$ matrix, i.e., $W$'s matrix elements can be written as

 Then, Ref.~\cite{ivanov2020complexity} shows that if we define a polynomial of indeterminates $\{a_u^{(s)}\}_{s=1}^L,\{a_v^{(s)}\}_{s=1}^L$,

 and sum the coefficients of monomials whose degrees of $\{a_u^{(s)}\}$ and $\{a_v^{(s)}\}$ match each other with multiplying the factorial of the degrees of $\{a_u^{(s)}\}$ (or equivalently $\{a_v^{(s)}\}$), then we obtain the permanent.
 Note that the number of monomials that appear in the computation is $O(N^{2L})$.
 The calculation of the coefficients of the monomials involves multiplying out $N$ terms, where at each multiplication the $O(N^{2L})$ coefficients have to be updated.
 Therefore, the total cost is $O(N^{2L+1})$.
 Thus, when the rank of the matrix $W$ is at most a constant, the permanent of the matrix $W+I$ can be efficiently computed, unlike that of general matrices.